lumostone/lumostone.github.io/content/en/posts/eth2-staking-with-k8s-prysm.md

 ## Non-Goal

-This guide does not:
+This guide does not cover the following topics:

-- Cover the performance tuning and sizing.
+- Performance tuning and sizing.
-- Cover the steps to fund the validators and to generate the validator keys.
+- Guide to fund the validators and to generate the validator keys.
-- Include Kubernetes cluster high availability (HA) configuration and security hardening.
+- Kubernetes cluster high availability (HA) configuration.
+- Kubernetes cluster security hardening.

 ## Disclaimer